uvm-plaid/picozk/README.md

 ## Installation

-Clone the repository and then install with `pip install`:
+Clone the repository and then install with `pip install` (This library requires Python3):

 ```
 git clone git@github.com:uvm-plaid/picozk.git